HeizerSpider/Deep-Learning-Journey/README.md

 1) Deep Learning Theory (Continuous update)
 2) Conda environment setup for MacOS (Final)

+## Deep Learning Theory

+Artificial neural networks are a biomimicry of the human brain and its neurons, with both having input signals, a flow of information and outputs.

+Adapted from:
+- Mohamed Elgendy (Deep Learning for Vision Systems)
+- Andrew Ng

 ## Conda environment setup for MacOS

 Install [Anaconda for MacOS](https://docs.anaconda.com/anaconda/install/mac-os/)